 In addition to this Section, further introductory information is provided in Sections 2 and 3 which outline the purpose of an SMS and its scope and content.
 General guidance is provided in Section 4 which describes the legal basis, Section 5 outlines the basis of a system approach, and Section 6 explains the elements that form an SMS.
-These elements are elaborated in Section 7, processes for design and improvement; Section 8, processes for implementation; and Section 9, operational activities.
+These elements are elaborated in Section 7, processes for design and improvement; Section 8, processes for implementation; and Section 9, operational activities, and the description of each element is complemented by information on the texts where related mandatory requirement and ERA guidance can be found.